ggirelli/tiff-tools-gg/README.md

 ### Conversion

-Conversion tools are available in the [conversion](conversion/) folder.
+Conversion tools are available in the [conversion](src/conversion/) sub folder.